jwhitlark/clj-on-k8s-quickstart/minimum-docs/05b-minimal-image.md

 ## Replace the Dockerfile

 There isn't a Java 10 Clojure build, so we'll need to install Leiningen manually.
+Most of this is lifted from [this Dockerfile](https://github.com/Quantisan/docker-clojure/blob/master/alpine/lein/Dockerfile).

 ``` dockerfile
 FROM openjdk:10-jdk as build